blbadger/blbadger.github.io/entropy-models.md

 m_{l^1}(O(x, \theta_d), O(x_o, \theta_d)) = || O(x, \theta_d) - O(x_o, \theta_d) ||_1 = \sum_i | O_i(x, \theta_d) - O_i(x_o, \theta_d) |
 $$

 where $i$ is indexed in the embedding dimension.
 Here we actually use the logit activations rather than the embeddings, so effectively $m_{l^1}$ measures the Manhattan metric bewteen the decoder's logits with versus without the encoder's embedding.
-For transformers, we also
+For transformers, we can remove the embedding using an attention mask.

 An $L^1$ norm is sensitive to changes in scale between samples, which can be a problem as gradient descent is normally calculated batchwise such that scale inequalities between samples in a batch lead to biases in gradient magnitude once weights are applied.
 To normalize all token attributions to take values in $[0, 1]$, we use a simple linear minmax approach,